-It's important to have a well-chosen TV and media player, but it's equally as important to ensure your new hardware setup is supported by some great TV accessories to really make its presence known.
+It's important to have a well-chosen TV and media player, but it's equally as important to ensure your new hardware is supported by some great accessories that are compatible with your TV and enhance your viewing experience.

-Accessories can also be used to support the integrity of your digital signage hardware.
-A rocky table or chair may not present any significant risks or issues other than being a little annoying.
-But it's difficult to say the same for low-quality hardware accessories.
+Other accessories like mounts can be used to add an aesthetic, but also support the integrity of your digital signage hardware.
+A rocky table or chair may not present any significant risks or issues other than being a little annoying, but it's difficult to say the same for low-quality hardware accessories.
 Buying a high-quality mount for your TV is just like buying a phone case for your shiny new iPhone.
 It protects it and makes using the device much easier and safer.

 How to choose a TV mount that's right for you:

 First, of all things, make sure you're able to hang up your TV mount by checking the type of material your walls are made out of.
-Having a heavy anchor is important for your TV mount to be stable and stay attached to the wall.
-If you are drilling into drywall, use a stud finder to locate the nearest wood panel.
+Having a heavy anchor is important for your mount to be stable and stay attached to the wall.
+Cement and wood are great, but If you're drilling into drywall, use a stud finder to locate the nearest wood panel.

-Secondly, check the exact size and weight of your TV to see which wall mount is compatible with your specifications.
-Most TV mounts will be VESA compatible which are standard mounting holes located at the back of your TV, but just to be sure, check the instruction manual as some manufacturers don't always follow these standards.
+Secondly, check the exact size and weight of your TV to see which wall mount is compatible with your TV specifications.
+Most TV mounts will be VESA compatible (which are standard mounting holes located at the back of your TV) but just to be sure, check the instruction manual as some manufacturers don't always follow these standards.

 There are a few options for mobility when it comes to TV mounts, so decide whether you want a swivel, tilt, or fixed mounts.

 Consider buying tubing or some kind of means to hide your cables once your TV is mounted.
 A trail of wires can be distracting but also dangerous - and the last thing you want is someone tripping over some loosely sprawled-out cables.